Charles Gordon Curtis: Steam turbine

 In 1896, Curtis patented two types of steam turbines.
 He combined the principles of the Laval turbine and the Parsons turbine into a multi-stage impulse turbine (similar to the independently developed Rateau Turbine).
 Curtis' turbine reached a lower efficiency than the Parsons' turbine.
 It was, however, much smaller and simpler in design, thus making it suitable for simple applications and mobile use (e.g.on steamships).

 Curtis spoke to various companies about his turbines, but met no interest until he met Edwin W. Rice of General Electric.
 In 1901 he sold the rights to his patent to GE.

-The Curtis turbine was developed by the International Marine Curtis Turbine Company for use as a marine propulsion, which in turn licensed it to the British shipyard John Brown & Company.
+The Curtis turbine was developed by the International Marine Curtis Turbine Company for use as in marine propulsion, which in turn licensed it to the British shipyard John Brown & Company.
 The latter built the Brown-Curtis turbine used in many ships in the Royal Navy.

 In 1910, Curtis was awarded the Rumford Premium Prize of the American Academy of Arts and Sciences for his improvements to the steam turbine.